abiduzz420/shlok/README.md

 - Smallest imaginable statically typed functional language
 - Dependent type sytem serves as the core of the language
-- Evolved from a small STLC core to dependent-typed lambda calculus
+- Evolved from a small STLC core to dependent-typed λ-calculus
 - Support for data types and writing simple programs in its initial version

 ### Reading material